emberjs/website/source/guides/models/finding-a-record.md

 `Ember.Route`'s `model` hook supports asynchronous values out-of-the-box.
-If you return a promise from the `model` hook, the router will wait until the promise has resolved to a record.
+If you return a promise from the `model` hook, the router will wait until the promise has resolved to render the template.

-This makes it easy to write apps using Ember Data.
+This makes it easy to write apps with asynchronous data using Ember Data.
 Just return the requested record from the `model` hook, and let Ember deal with figuring out whether a network request is needed or not:

 ```js
 App.Router.map(function() {